Dazzling Divas

 Issy started her career as the only female singer in the world renowned Madame Jojo’s, before becoming one of the longest serving members of the popular satirical cabaret acts Fascinating Aida, performing sold out shows in New York, Australia, New Zealand and theatres in London including The Garrick Theatre, Lyric Hammersmith, Apollo and Vaudeville Theatre.
 Issy also sang and toured worldwide with jazz harmonica player Larry Adler and features on the album The Glory of Gershwin, produced by George Martin.

 Issy is also a successful screen actress with TV credits including Partners in Crime (BBC1), Kingdom (ITV) and Waiting for God (BBC).
-Film credits include The Danish Girl Christopher and his Kind (BBC FILMS) and Issy has recently completed Blithe Spirit, a reimagining of the Noel Coward classic starring Dan Stevens, Dame Judi Dench and Isla Fisher, due for release in 2020.
+Film credits include The Danish Girl Christopher and his Kind (BBC FILMS), Blithe Spirit, a reimagining of the Noel Coward classic starring Dan Stevens, Dame Judi Dench and Isla Fisher and will feature in the forthcoming popular ITV series Belgravia

 CRAZY COQS, BRAZZERIE ZEDEL